vjovanov/actormig/actor-migration.md

 In Akka actors can be accessed only through the narrow interface named `ActorRef`.
 Instances of `ActorRef` are acquired by instantiating actors only within the special block that is passed to the `actorOf` method of `ActorSystem` object.
 To ease the migration we have added the subset of Akka `ActorRef` and `ActorSystem`.
 Migration to `ActorRef`s will be the next step in migration.
 We will present how to migrate most common patterns of Scala `Actor` instantiation and the we will show how to overcome issues when method signatures of `ActorRef` and `Actor` do not align.

-#### Constructor Call Instantiation
+1. Constructor Call Instantiation

         val migActor = new MigratingActor(arg1, arg2)

-should be replaced with:
+    Should be replaced with:

         val migActor = ActorSystem.actorOf(new MigrationActor(arg1, arg2))

     In case constructor is called with no arguments the special version of method `actorOf` can be used.

         val migActor = ActorSystem.actorOf[MigrationActorNoArgs]

-#### DSL for Creating Actors
+2. DSL for Creating Actors

         val migActor = actor {
            // actor definition
         }

     Should be replace with:

         val migActor = ActorSystem.actorOf(actor {
            // actor definition
         })

-#### Object Extended from Actor
+3. Object Extended from Actor

         object MigrationActor extends Actor {
            // MigrationActor definition
         }

     Should be replaced with:

         object MigrationActor {
           val ref = ActorSystem.actorOf[MigrationActor]
         }

         class MigrationActor extends Actor {
           // Same MigrationActor definition
         }

 #### Different Method Signatures

+We have changed all the instantiations of actors to return `ActorRef`s but we are not done yet.
+Since there are differences in usage of `ActorRefs` and `Actors` we will show how to migrate method usages.
+Unfortunately, some of the methods that exist on `Actor` can not be migrated.
+The list of methods that can not be migrated are:
+* TODO

+For other methods we provide simple translation scheme:
+#### ActorRefs and Patern Matching

 ### Changing to RichActor
 * All actors should be changed to `RichActor`